Rochilaz123/mildew-detection-in-cherry-leaves/README.md

 ### User Stories

 - As a client, I can navigate around the dashboard easily and understand the data presented.
+    - The dashboard is built using streamlit, with an easy navigation bar to navigate easily between pages.

+- As a client, I can visually see the difference between the average infected and healthy cherry leaves.
+    - The Leaves Visualiser page on the dashboard visually shows a user the difference between the average healthy and infected cherry leaves, along with a short explanation.

+- As a client, I want to display a montage of cherry leaves that are healthy, and of cherry leaves that are infected with powdery mildew, so that i can visually differentiate cherry leaves.
+    - On the Leaves Visualiser page on the dashboard, a user can choose to generate a moontage of healthy or infected leaves.
+You can refresh the montage to generate a new montage of random images.

+- As a client, I want a ML model to predict with a 97% accuracy whether a random cherry leaf is healthy or is infected with powdery mildew.
+    - On the Powdery Mildew Detection page, a user can upload live images, and the model will predict with nearly 99% accuracy whether the leaf is infected with powdery mildew or not.

+- As a client, I can generate a report on a given group of images.
+The images are classified by a binary classifier, and the report tells me which leaves are infected.
+    - Once a user has uploaded images of cherry leaves on the Powdery Mildew Detection page, they can see an analysis report classifying all uploaded images with their results.
+They can choose to download this report in .csv format.

 ## ML Business Case